Contact Los Angeles, CA Plastic Surgeon

 Friday: 8 AM – 5 PM

-Dr. Kenneth Hughes Voted Best Plastic Surgeon in Los Angeles in 2020
+Dr. Kenneth Hughes Was Voted Best Plastic Surgeon in Los Angeles in 2020 and 2021 by Five Independent Review Sources

-A Short Video Below on “How to Select Your Plastic Surgeon” with Dr. Kenneth Hughes
+Video on “How to Select Your Plastic Surgeon” with Dr. Kenneth Hughes

 Online Consultations During the Covid-19 Era

 Dr. Kenneth Hughes’s office in Los Angeles reopened for elective surgery on May 15.
-For the near future, Dr. Kenneth Hughes will be offering online consultations through Skype and email, so that patients can determine what surgeries are appropriate and schedule surgeries.
+For the near future, Dr. Kenneth Hughes will be offering online consultations through Skype, so that patients can determine what surgeries are appropriate and schedule surgeries.
 Patients are scheduling at the end of May, through June, July, and August at this time.

 Dr. Kenneth Hughes offers two forms of consultations that are virtual.
-The email consultation is $100 and the Skype consultation is $250, but these fees will go toward any surgery that Dr. Kenneth Hughes performs for you.
+The Skype consultation fee is $300, but these fees will go toward any surgery that Dr. Kenneth Hughes performs for you.

 Precautions Taken at Hughes Plastic Surgery During the Coronavirus (COVID-19) Era